ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

 - [Nodes models](https://www.grid5000.fr/w/Hardware#Nodes_models)

 ## Discovering and visualizing
-There are several ways to learn about the site's resources and their status:
+There are several ways to learn about site resources and their status:

 ### On SSH connection